 Calendar & Curriculum

-There are a total of four 12-week terms as well as one 10-week term.
+There are a total of four 12-week terms and one 10-week term.
 All coursework, except for the lab and clinical time, will be delivered through an online method.

 Criteria for Completion & Graduation